The Aegean Film Festival 2026 will take place from the 16th to the 24th of July on the island of Patmos.

 In 2010 the Aegean Film Festival was founded on the island of Patmos as a way of bringing together filmmaking communities while introducing a meeting point and celebrating independent cinema in the heart of the Greek summer.

-Since 2010, the festival has grown from 6 to 12 days, has taken place on three islands and hosted more than 1600 special guests.
-We screened our programmes to more than 80.000 spectators, in 14 custom built cinemas, presenting more than 1000 films, documentaries and shorts many of which in Greek or European premieres.
-Following the screenings, we organised numerous events including seminars, panel talks, art exhibitions, galas, Pop-Up screenings and parties.
+Since 2010, the festival has grown from 6 to 11 days and has taken place on four islands.
+We screened our programmes to more than 100.000 spectators, in 14 custom built cinemas, presenting more than 1000 films, documentaries and shorts many of which in Greek or European premieres.
+Following the screenings, numerous events completed the programmes including seminars, storytelling workshops, panel talks, art exhibitions, galas, Pop-Up screenings and parties.

-Furthermore, we created 3 innovative storytelling workshops and introduced the environmental programme “Echoes”.
-Since 2016, “Echoes” has been fostering a dialogue about environmental protection, sustainability, and the role of cinema.
-It brings together filmmakers, experts, activists, policymakers, and audience members to amplify the voices of those working towards solutions on both global and local levels.
+Since 2016, the environmental programme “Echoes” has been fostering a dialogue about environmental protection, sustainability, and the role of cinema.
+It brings together filmmakers, experts, activists, policymakers, and audience to amplify the voices of those working towards solutions on both global and local levels.

 Following the success of this programme, we have established the “ReScript the Future Competition” with the goal of featuring the projects to come.
-We invite young storytellers to share their ideas for a short film documentary looking into a sustainable future.
-In partnership with WaterBear Network we have awarded 10 prizes to young filmmakers worth 85.000 euros.
+We invited young storytellers to share their ideas for a short film documentary looking into a sustainable future.

-Since 2017, we introduced juried competitions and of course the AegeanFF Seahorse awards.
+Since 2017, we introduced juried competitions and the prestigious AegeanFF Seahorse awards.

-AegeanFF Winter Editions have also been running since 2017, providing free access to schools and residents of the islands to watch documentaries and shorts focusing on pressing issues, diversity and human rights.
+AegeanFF Winter Editions have also been providing free access to schools and residents of the islands to watch documentaries and shorts focusing on pressing issues, diversity and human rights during the winter months.

 We are looking forward to meeting you on the islands and celebrate together storytelling and cinema at its best.